 The term green steel has two meanings:

-• strictly speaking, CO-neutral steel (zero emission)
+- strictly speaking, CO₂-neutral steel (zero emission)

-• in everyday use, CO-reduced steel
+- in everyday use, CO₂-reduced steel

 In terms of specific measures, this means a total elimination of blast furnaces powered by fossil fuels, as well as supplying energy-intensive manufacturing exclusively with energy from renewable sources.
 Manufacturers are currently working on noticeably reducing the CO₂ footprint of their products.
 What sounds rather easy is a complex issue in reality and the road to the green future of steel is still long.